 From my Discovery Parks tent site, I wandered over to the huge kitchen/dining building and made some breakfast.
 By 9:00 I was over at the Welcome Center/Transit Depot with my ticket and my park entry form – ready to catch the next bus into the park itself.

 There are a number of stops along the way to Dove Lake, the end of the line.
-At some of these stops hikers got off for their choice of day hike.
+At some of these stops, hikers got off for their choice of a day hike.

 My plan was to walk along the Dove Lake trail and then make my way up to the path going to the summit of Cradle Mountain.
 The image below sets the scene – it is what I saw after I left the bus and walked across the parking lot to the trailhead.

 “You are here” the map reads.
 I would take the right-hand trail and start my walk.
 I looked out over Dove Lake and beyond to the series of peaks in the distance.
 I’d be getting to know them much better from various angles as I walked around the lake!

 The peaks at the other end of the lake may have been the ultimate objective but first up was the boatshed (built of pine and dating back to 1940) sitting on a gravel beach with the trail passing behind it.
 I got one shot of it and then waited for some fellow hikers to walk into the image and give it a human element.

 Some of the Dove Lake Circuit is a wood boardwalk with other sections – as the image below shows – in stone.
 Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake trail, clearly the most popular of the walks in the park.